serqco/qabstracts/procedure.md

       conclusion) and count the information particles.
 Enter the counts.
 5. If you have Python set up, run
    `python script/qabstracts.py check-codings prestudy2`
-   If all it says is something like "checking 80 files", all is well.
+   If all it says is a list of coders, all is well.
    Otherwise, repair any problems you find, even if you have not produced them (if the solution is obvious).
    This checked the codings in isolation.
 Next is checking them against those of your fellow coder:
    `python script/qabstracts.py compare-codings prestudy2`